statamic/v2-docs/content/collections/docs/fieldsets.md

 ### Meta Fields

-There are some special meta fields that may be automatically be added to your fieldset if you havent explicitly defined them.
+There are some special meta fields that may be automatically be added to your fieldset if you haven't explicitly defined them.

 - If you haven't defined a `title` field, one will be added to the top of your first section.
 - A `slug` field will be added to the sidebar for almost all publishable content.